-During the third quarter, Alaska recorded a pretax charge of \$28.6 million related to a voluntary severance package offered to clerical, office and passenger service employees (COPS), and the ramp service and store agents (RSSA), all represented by the International Association of Machinists (IAM).
+During the third quarter, Alaska recorded a pretax charge of \$28.6 million related to a voluntary severance package offered to clerical, office and passenger service employees (COPS), and the ramp service and stores agents (RSSA), all represented by the International Association of Machinists (IAM).
 Our charge was based on the number of eligible individuals who had given preliminary acceptance of the severance offer.
-In the fourth quarter, the company will record a favorable adjustment of approximately \$7.5 million as a result of the decision by approximately 125 employees to withdraw their original election to participate in the program.
+In November, the Company recorded a favorable adjustment of \$7.4 million pretax as a result of the decision by approximately 125 employees to withdraw their original election to participate in the program.

-The unit-cost impact of the above adjustment is as follows:
+Our forecast for fourth quarter unit costs at Alaska, including the above adjustment, is as follows:

 Forecast Q4 2006 Change Yr/Yr

-Alaska

-Capacity (ASMs in millions) 5,761 4%
+Capacity (ASMs in millions) 5,750 4%

-Fuel gallons (000,000) 89.0 4%
+Fuel gallons (000,000) 86.6 1%

-Cost per ASM as reported on a GAAP basis (cents) 11.1 (2%)
+Cost per ASM as reported on a GAAP basis (cents) 10.8 - 10.9 (4-5%)

 Add: IAM restructuring adjustment (cents) 0.1 NM

-Less: Fuel cost per ASM (cents) (3.3) (5 %)
+Less: Fuel cost per ASM (cents) 3.0 (12%)

-Cost per ASM excluding fuel (cents) 7.9
+Cost per ASM excluding fuel (cents) 7.9 - 8.0 0 -1%